Promoting environments that foster healthy eating

 GPs and practice nurses can make referrals by phoning the Puāwai Healthy Lifestyle team (0800 333 405).

-Join the Fruit and Vegetable Co-op in greater Christchurch
+Fruit and Vegetable Co-ops in greater Christchurch

 - Canterbury Fruit and Vegetable Co-op (Facebook); and